Couleslaw/Project-L/README.md

 ## [Play Project L Online](https://couleslaw.github.io/Project-L/game/)

-The game can be [played online](https://couleslaw.github.io/Project-L/game/) in your browser, however this version of the game does not support AI players.
+Experience the game in your browser.
+Please note: AI players are not available in this version.

 ## [Download Project L](https://github.com/Couleslaw/Project-L/releases/latest)

-If you want to try playing against some AI players you can [download the game](https://github.com/Couleslaw/Project-L/releases/latest) and play it offline.
+If you want to try playing against some AI players you can download the game and play it offline.
 It is available for Windows, MacOS and Linux.

 There is one built-in AI player, but you can also implement your own AI players.